 The Centers for Disease Control and Prevention released preliminary data in 2017 which stated that overdose deaths increased by almost 10%, taking the lives of more than 70,000 Americans.
 Out of all of those deaths, about 48,000 were opioid overdose deaths.
-Again, out of those 48,000 deaths, the greatest increase was related to fentanyl and other synthetic opioids.
+Also notable among those 48,000 deaths was that the greatest increase was related to fentanyl and other synthetic opioids.

 What can you do to help with the opioid epidemic?

 Take care of yourself, be mindful of the medications you take or are prescribed to you, and store this medication in a secure place, getting rid of any unused medication properly.
 If you are in pain, have a candid conversation with your doctor or healthcare provider about whether or not opioid prescriptions are really necessary or if there is a good alternative.
 Educate yourself on the vocabulary of addiction, and the facts and myths surrounding addiction as a disease Get and learn how to use naloxone, you can obtain naloxone (Narcan) by visiting the Ohio Harm Reduction Website or get a prescription from your primary care physician.